saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/breakpad.md

 You must upload symbols to have Backtrace determine the source-code mapping of incoming crashes, including source file and line number.
 For Backtrace to effectively group and analyze your incoming crashes, you must provide application debug symbols.

-To learn more about how to upload and manage symbols with Backtrace, please see the [symbolication guide](https://support.backtrace.io/hc/en-us/articles/360040517071-Symbolication-Overview).
+To learn more about how to upload and manage symbols with Backtrace, see the [symbolication guide](https://support.backtrace.io/hc/en-us/articles/360040517071-Symbolication-Overview).